DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 ## Installing TestCafe

-Make sure that [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are installed on your computer, then run a single command:
+Ensure that [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are installed on your computer, then run a single command:

 ```bash
 npm install -g testcafe